swisscatplus/lab_doc.github.io/docs/IT/Inventory/index.md

 parent: IT
 ---

-This is the Inventory doc for IT
+Swiss CAT+ has a global inventory system.

-Available here : [Inventory](http://swisscatsrv5:8123/fr/Main/Login?targetAction=Detail&targetController=Location&targetId=8) {: .btn .btn-blue }
+We stick label onto each bottle and put it inside the system.
+The system is available here:

-SolAsset Solution bought from Solid.
+Available here : [Inventory](http://swisscatsrv5:8123/fr/Main/Login?targetAction=Detail&targetController=Location&targetId=8){: .btn .btn-blue }